Projective curves and weak second-order logic: Definable finite power sets

-\end{enumerate} On the basis of the other properties, point (4) follows from the special case below: \begin{enumerate} \item[(4')] (\emph{union with singletons}) For every $B\in \F (X)$ and $c\in X$, there is $B \cup^* \{c\}^* \in \F (X)$ such that for all $x\in X$ we have $x \ins B\cup^* \{c\}^* \iff x \ins B \lor x =c $. \end{enumerate} Let us also note that (3) follows from (4') and (2), so an alternative axiomatization is given by (1),(2),(4'), (5). \end{defn}
+On the basis of the other properties, point (4) follows by induction from the special case below: \begin{enumerate} \item[(4')] (\emph{union with singletons}) For every $B\in \F (X)$ and $c\in X$, there is $B \cup^* \{c\}^* \in \F (X)$ such that for all $x\in X$ we have $x \ins B\cup^* \{c\}^* \iff x \ins B \lor x =c $. \end{enumerate} Let us also note that (3) follows from (4') and (2), so an alternative axiomatization is given by (1),(2),(4'), (5). \end{defn}

 \begin{prop} If $X,Y$ and the relation $\ins$ are definable without parameters, then the fact that $Y$ is a definable finite power set of $X$ with respect to $\ins$ can be expressed by a (infinite) set of formulas without parameters. \end{prop} \begin{proof} The only point which requires a moment of thought is the set induction scheme because there we need to quantify over all parametrically definable subsets $\ca U$ of $Y$.
-We can handle this by working for each $\ca U$ at a time and introducing a universal quantification over its parameters. \end{proof}
+We can handle this by considering one formula at a time and introducing a universal quantification over its parameters. \end{proof}

 The assumption that $X,Y,\ins$ are definable without parameters is not essential since we can always reduce to that case by adding constants to the language. \begin{cor} An elementary extension of $\ca A = (A,\Fin(A))$ has the form $\ca A' = (A', \F(A'))$ where $\F(A')$ is a definable finite power set of $A'$ in $\ca A'$. \end{cor}